bmyerz/minized-examples/tips.md

 If you want your IP's reset signal to be marked as active high (helps with IP Integrator automation) then add a Parameter POLARITY with value ACTIVE_HIGH.

+### IP Packager: [IP_Flow 19-3153] Bus Interface 'clk': ASSOCIATED_BUSIF bus parameter is missing.

+If your IP is not an AXI peripheral, then you can ignore this.
+Just make sure when you wire up the IP in your design, that it gets the expected clock signal (I use FCLK_CLK0 by default).

 ### Run block automation removes ports I wanted

 double click the IP core and go find the port